B4RN4B4/amsterdam-spatial-analysis/README.md

 - Full data table: water %, green km², parking pressure, NO2 by Stadsdeel

 ---
+---

+### 22. Population-Weighted Park Accessibility
+Refining the park accessibility analysis from Project 15 by weighting results by population rather than surface area — directly addressing a methodological critique raised by a London-based architect in the comments of an earlier LinkedIn post.

+**Tools:** Python · GeoPandas · Pandas · Matplotlib
+**Data sources:**
+- CBS Kerncijfers wijken en buurten 2023 (Dutch national statistics)
+- Amsterdam park polygons (Amsterdam Open Data)
+- Amsterdam neighbourhood boundaries with CBS codes

+**Key findings:**
+- 77.6% of Amsterdam's population lives within 500m of a park
+- vs 57.8% of Amsterdam's surface area (Project 15)
+- The 20-point difference confirms that Amsterdam has concentrated residential development in areas with good park proximity
+- West (87.4%) and Zuid (84.0%) serve their populations best
+- Centrum remains the least accessible district (68.9%) even when weighted by population

+**Methodology:**
+For each neighbourhood: pop_accessible = population × (area within 500m buffer / total area)
+Assumes uniform population distribution within each neighbourhood.

+**Comparison chart:** Area-based vs population-weighted accessibility by Stadsdeel — population weighting improves scores in almost every district, with the notable exception of Zuid where large parks serve less densely populated areas.

+**Outputs:**
+- Comparative bar chart: area-based vs population-weighted by Stadsdeel
+- Population accessibility statistics by district

+---

 ## Data Sources
 All data from [Amsterdam Open Data](https://maps.amsterdam.nl/open_geodata/)